 - Organization of papers – How to manage the paperwork from multiple classes simply and effectively.
 How to keep track of the most important assignments and current work.
 How to maintain the backpack.

-- SSS Sacred Study Space – How to optimize the SSS for focus.
+- SSS: Sacred Study Space – How to optimize your home SSS for focus.
 How to remove distractions from the SSS.
-The exact materials you should have in the SSS so you can get more done in less time.
+The exact materials you should have in your SSS so you can get more done in less time.

 - Nightly planning – Routine of exactly what to do each day after school, how to do it and why.

 - Grade checking – How to proactively check online grades, when to do it and how to respond to missing assignments, incomplete assignments and low grades.

 - Browser optimization – How to set up the browser for school success and how to minimize online distractions.

 - The Motivation Lie – The right mindset concerning “unmotivated” students.
 How to deal with procrastination.
 Why the brain is resistant to help and what to do about it.